-- k.
-Custodian of gambling devices including persons with access to cash and accounting records within such devices; - 2.
-If not otherwise included, any other person whose total cash compensation is in excess of \$50,000 per year; or, - 3.
-If not otherwise included, the four most highly compensated persons in the gaming operation. - 4.
-Any other person designated by the Nation as a Key Employee. - T. "License" means: - 1.
-In connection with a gaming facility, a license issued by the Cherokee Nation Gaming Commission authorizing the operation of a gaming facility at a particular location owned and operated by the Nation; - 2.
-In connection with an individual person, a license or permit issued by the Cherokee Nation Gaming Commission authorizing the person to be engaged as a non-gaming employee, Key Employee, or Primary Management Official of a licensed gaming facility; and - 3.
-In connection with certain vendors, a license or permit issued by the Cherokee Nation Gaming Commission authorizing an individual or entity to conduct business and/or engage in activities that impact the operation of a gaming facility. - U. "Nation" or "Tribe" means the Cherokee Nation. - V. "NIGC" means the National Indian Gaming Commission. - W. "Non-Gaming Employee" means any employee of the gaming operation who is not a Key Employee or Primary Management Official.
-If applicable, any Non-gaming employees licensed by the Gaming Commission shall be licensed in accordance with any limitations, restrictions, or regulatory requirements included in Section 22 of this Act. - X. "Non-Gaming Vendor" means any person or entity who, directly or indirectly, provides or is likely to provide at least twenty-five thousand dollars (\$25,000.00) in goods or services to an Officially Licensed Agent within the gaming facility's fiscal year.
-PROVIDED, that attorneys or certified public accountants and their firms shall be exempt from this definition to the extent that they are providing services covered by their respective professional licenses. - Y. "Person" means any natural individual, company, partnership, firm, joint venture, association, Limited Liability Company (LLC), corporation, estate, political entity of the Cherokee Nation, or other identifiable entity to which this title can be applied. - Z. "Primary Management Official" means: - 1.
-The person having management responsibility for a management contract; - 2.
-Any person who has authority: - a.
-To hire and fire employees; - b.
-To set up working policy for the gaming operation; or - 3.
-The chief financial officer or other person who has financial management responsibility. - 4.
-Any other person designated by the Nation as a Primary Management Official. - AA.
-"Working Days" means Monday through Friday, except for holidays recognized by the Cherokee Nation and/or the federal government.
+- a.
+In connection with a gaming facility, a license issued by the Cherokee Nation Gaming Commission authorizing the operation of a gaming facility at a particular location owned and operated by the Nation; - b.
+In connection with an individual person, a license or permit issued by the Cherokee Nation Gaming Commission authorizing the person to be engaged as a non-gaming employee, Key Employee, or Primary Management Official of a licensed gaming facility; and - c.
+In connection with certain vendors, a license or permit issued by the Cherokee Nation Gaming Commission authorizing an individual or entity to conduct business and/or engage in activities that impact the operation of a gaming facility. - 21.
+"Nation" or "Tribe" means the Cherokee Nation. - 22.
+"NIGC" means the National Indian Gaming Commission. - 23.
+"Non-Gaming Employee" means any employee of the gaming operation who is not a Key Employee or Primary Management Official.
+If applicable, any Non-gaming employees licensed by the Gaming Commission shall be licensed in accordance with any limitations, restrictions, or regulatory requirements included in 4 CNCA § 22 - 24.
+"Non-Gaming Vendor" means any person or entity who, directly or indirectly, provides or is likely to provide at least Twenty-Five Thousand Dollars (\$25,000.00) in goods or services to an Officially Licensed Agent within the gaming facility's fiscal year.
+PROVIDED, that attorneys or certified public accountants and their firms shall be exempt from this definition to the extent that they are providing services covered by their respective professional licenses. - 25.
+"Person" means any natural individual, company, partnership, firm, joint venture, association, Limited Liability Company (LLC), corporation, estate, political entity of the Cherokee Nation, or other identifiable entity to which this Title can be applied.

+- 26. "Primary Management Official" means: - a.
+The person having management responsibility for a management contract; - b.
+Any person who has authority: - i.
+To hire and fire employees; - ii.
+To set up working policy for the gaming operation; or - c.
+The chief financial officer or other person who has financial management responsibility. - d.
+Any other person designated by the Nation as a Primary Management Official. - 27.
+"Working Days" means Monday through Friday, except for holidays recognized by the Cherokee Nation and/or the federal government. - LA 26-10, eff.
+September 19, 2010.
+Amended LA 10-11, eff.
+June 19, 2011; LA 07-14, eff.
+April 24, 2014; LA 17-14, eff.
+July 18, 2014.